Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 #### Feed Forward for Snap Zones

 Snap zones are restricted to which objects can be snapped to them, which means, any object can be valid (i.e. it can be snapped to this zone) or invalid (it can not be snapped to this zone) for a snap zone.
-In case you are moving a valid object into a zone (c.f. above, colliders and stuff), the snap zone color changes to ‘Validation Color’, giving the trainee a positive feedback.
-In case you are moving an invalid object into a zone, the snap zone color changes to ‘Invalid Color’, giving the trainee the feedback that this is the wrong object for this zone.
+In case you are moving a valid object into a zone (c.f. above, colliders and stuff), the snap zone color changes to ‘Validation Color’ (green), giving the trainee a positive feedback.
+In case you are moving an invalid object into a zone, the snap zone color changes to ‘Invalid Color’ (red), giving the trainee the feedback that this is the wrong object for this zone.
 Which colors and which materials are to be used can be changed in the Snap Zones parameters and settings.

 #### Snap Zone Parameters and Settings